witheve/eve-native/readme.md

 Eve is a programming language based on years of research into building a human-first programming platform.

-**This repository hosts a preview of Eve v0.4 alpha, which is currently under active development.
-Please don't share the contents of this repository.**
+**This repository hosts a preview of Eve v0.4 alpha, which is unfortunately no longer under development.**

 ## Getting Started with Eve v0.4 alpha